claresudbery/clare-wiki-ably/pages/coding/infra/cmd/bash-scripts.md

         winpath.sh, and you have it in your path, then you can run it as a **winpath** command from anywhere.
       - This is preferable to adding functions to your bashrc file.
+      - If you want to run your script from anywhere on your system, see [Installing scripts](/pages/coding/infra/cmd/Misc-Terminal-Commands#installing-scripts)

 ## Bash variables